-When caring for family members and loved ones, it is essential their best interests are put first, to protect all they have worked so hard for.
+When caring for family members and loved ones, it is essential their best interests are put first.
 In certain circumstances, family members and loved ones may no longer have the mental capacity required to make important decisions regarding their finances.
 In this instance, our Court of Protection solicitors can help.

 The Court of Protection is the judicial body responsible for making decisions relating to the management of finances and other affairs of those individuals who lack the mental capacity to do so themselves.